Event Planning Guide

 - What is the name of the event?

-- When and where is it?
+- When and where will it be held?

-- How many people are going?
+- How many people are expected to attend?

 - Are you receiving funding from other organizations?
 If so, how much?